FreshMate-Fruit-Ripeness-Detection/.github/profile/README.md

 ## Dataset

-The dataset used for training the model is sourced from a public URL on our Google Cloud Platform: [Dataset](link dataset.zip).
+The dataset used to train the model was obtained from a public URL hosted on our Google Cloud Platform: [Dataset](link dataset.zip).

 ## Implementation